sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 - Table
     - __NumFields__
     - __Length__
-    - _Fields_ (consists of other objects)
+    - ItemCollection (contains other nested primitives)

 ### Writing an AOData HDF5 file
 1. `[tf, ME, excObj] = checkSchemaIntegrity(obj, throwError)`
    - Are schemas viable?
    - Where are the conflicts?
+   - __The entity should not be written if schemas are broken__
 2. `[tf, ME, excObj] = validate(obj, throwError)`
    - Do provided values pass schema validation?
-   - If not, where did validation fail
+   - If not, where did validation fail?
+   - __The entity *can* be written if user forces write, even if validation fails__.
+This will need to be recorded somehow
-3. `[tf, objs] = checkRequirements` - are required values provided?
-AOData sticks to soft requirements and users can choose to leave a required value blank.
+3. `[tf, objs] = checkRequirements(obj)` -
+   - Are required values provided?
+   - AOData sticks to soft requirements and users can choose to leave a required value blank.
+4. `checkGitRepo()`
+   - Are any recent changes committed?
-4. `checkGitRepo()` - are classes committed?
-Only prompt if schemas are viable, no reason to be committing schemas that will need to be updated soon
+   - Only prompt if schemas are viable, no reason to be committing schemas that will change soon
-5. `updateSchemas` - update schemas before writing
+5. `updateSchemas()` - update schemas before writing
+   - If a change is detected, update the schema and increment the "patch" count on the version number.
+   - Alert user of patch occurring.

 ### Misc notes
 - Don't use numeric indexing for tables, use the column names so it's clear what data is used (and how to modify the code if the table changes in the future)